 Wrong!
 Shilajit does not treat illnesses in the same way that an antibiotic would kill off pathogens.

 Instead it boosts your immune system by supplying it with antioxidant support as well as more energy in the form of trace minerals.
-This will keep your immune system stable during flu season and may help to lessen the symptoms of sickness, but it should not replace other medications or treatments.
+This will help to support your immune system during flu season and may help to lessen the symptoms of sickness, but it should not replace other medications or treatments.

 MYTH #2: BLACK SHILAJIT YIELDS LESSER BENEFITS THAN BROWN SHILAJIT